A world-class institute of changemakers in the deaf and signing community.

 Master of Arts, Rehabilitation Counseling, Gallaudet University, Washington DC, May 1995 Bachelor of Arts/Science, Chemistry, Gallaudet University, Washington DC, May 1999

-Omit High School Information Add cumulative GPA if over 3.0 Omit the "Related Courses" section.
+Omit the “Related Courses” section.
 Because of this, with a BA or MA degree, employers assume you have taken these.

 4) Experience:

-Describe your work experience (current/former jobs, internships and volunteer positions) in ways that show you have some or all of the skills required for the position you are seeking.
+Describe your work experience (current/former jobs, internships, and volunteer positions) in ways that show you have some or all of the skills required for the position you are seeking.
 Use action verbs!

 Use phrases instead of sentences to reduce wordiness.